Cremona Circuit

-Cremona Circuit is a 3.768 km hard-surfaced race track used for motor racing near San Martino del Lago, Lombardy, Italy.
+Cremona Circuit is a 3.768 km hard-surfaced race track used for motor racing near San Martino del Lago, Lombardy, Italy, about 25 km east of Cremona.
 It was inaugurated on 7 July 2011, and named as Circuito di San Martino del Lago until 2015.
 The circuit was originally 3.450 km long.
 The track was extended to 3.702 km in January–April 2021, based on design by the Italian circuit designer Jarno Zaffelli.